Dorothy Weyer Creigh: Career

 Creigh was chosen to write the story of Nebraska that was published by W.W.
-Norton as part of their 50-state series to mark the United States Bicentennial of 1976.
+Norton as part of their 50-state series to mark the United States Bicentennial in 1976.
 She won the Mari Sandoz Award from the Nebraska Library Association in 1981.
+She won two awards from the American Association for State and Local History.
+"I think I have always been interested in history, not just a series of dates and presidential sequences and the monarchy, but people," she explained in 1977.
+She spoke to local audiences about her work.